marcelohdez/bedroom/README.md

 information.
 The tool tip for the "Set Break" button will show you the times selected for the currently set break, while the tooltip for the "Add Order" button will show how many orders are needed to stay on track with your hourly target.

+**Settings** can be opened with its shortcut(s) below.
+Settings can be used to edit the program's color scheme, set to a predefined theme, and other miscellanous options.
+The color sliders can be set to a specific value by right clicking them, hovering over them shows their current value.

 ### _Shortcuts:_
 * _Backspace & Down Arrow_ decrease orders by 1.
 * _Up Arrow_ increase orders by 1.